 © Copyright 2014

-1. The CMJ Spirit of Cricket Boys’ Award (the “Award”) is open to all residents of the UK, the Channel Islands, and the Isle of Mann aged 15 years and over by Monday 1st September 2014, except employees of the British Broadcasting Corporation (“BBC”) or Marylebone Cricket Club (“MCC”) or any companies or agencies directly connected with this Award or their families.
+1. The CMJ Spirit of Cricket Boys’ Award (the “Award”) is open to all residents of the UK, the Channel Islands, and the Isle of Mann aged 16 years and under by Monday 1st September 2014, except employees of the British Broadcasting Corporation (“BBC”) or Marylebone Cricket Club (“MCC”) or any companies or agencies directly connected with this Award or their families.

 2. The BBC and/or MCC reserve the right to request written proof of the age, identity and residence of the Award winner.

 3. Nominations must be submitted by a teacher, coach or parent of the nominee (“Nominators”).
 A class, team or individual can be nominated.
 However, only one entry is allowed per person or group.
 Multiple entries will be discarded.

 4. Nominations may be made online by accessing www.lords.org/cmjaward from 9am on Thursday 12th June 2014.
 Nominations will close at noon on Monday 1st September 2014.
 Any nominations received after this date will not be accepted.

 5. By entering this Award, entrants will be deemed to have accepted and agreed to be bound by these Terms and Conditions.